leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 > While many use cases don’t require Kafka, it’s an easy tool for developers to recommend it so they can both work on it and talk about it later.
 It’s not always obvious to even developers themselves - sometimes they like working on shiny things out of the best intentions

-Besides times where more complex tech isn't needed, there are times where it's overridden by business needs.
+Besides times where more complex tech isn't needed, there are times where tech is overridden by business needs.
 [Netflix's machine learning recommendation algorithm has become less relevant over time:](https://vicki.substack.com/p/big-recsys-redux-recs-at-netflix "Netflix")

 > The niche, discerning customers that initially came to Netflix to seek out custom-tailored recommendations in those famous niche categories (“Steamy British Independent Dramas”, anyone?) become under-served as mainstream content that’s less risky pushes them out of the way